OpenConext-Attic/OpenConext-oidc/README.md

 `mvn verify`

-You can also start the OIDC server and then run the tests from within your IDE (e.g. you can debug either the test or the OIDC server).
+You can also start the OIDC server (local mode !) and then run the tests from within your IDE (e.g. you can debug either the test or the OIDC server).

-The integration tests set the spring.active.profile property to local too prevent having to do the SAML dance.
+The integration tests set the spring.active.profile property automatically to local too prevent having to do the SAML dance.

 ## JWK Keys